 5 Benefits of Reporting Your Security Expenses as OPEX

 Operating costs (OPEX) and capital expenses (CAPEX) are more than different accounting categories.
-Where your organization chooses to place expenses makes a big difference in your organization’s total cost of ownership and return on investment.
+Where your organization chooses to place expenses makes a big difference in your organization’s total cost of ownership and return on investment (ROI).

 What’s the REAL difference between CAPEX and OPEX?

-OPEX items are the costs relating to keeping your business running.
+On the other hand, OPEX items are the costs relating to keeping your business running through its day-to-day operational expenses.
 Rent, salaries, accounting services, data storage, and software subscriptions are included in operating expenses.

 This is why the difference matters:

-Operating expenses are fully deductible in the year they are incurred, whereas capital expenses are only partially deductible each year through a process called depreciation.
+Operating expenses are fully deductible in the year they are incurred, whereas capital expenses are only partially deductible each year through a process called depreciation which includes complicated schedules set by the IRS.

 In short, with an operating expense, you can fully deduct the cost from your profits and therefore bear less tax liability for the year.
 That leaves more capital in your hands, not Uncle Sam’s.